Emory-Melody/GraphSlim/benchmark/README.md

 For cora, citeseer, flickr and reddit, the pyg code will directly download them.
 For arxiv, we use the datasets provided by [GraphSAINT](https://github.com/GraphSAINT/GraphSAINT).
 They are available on [Google Drive link](https://drive.google.com/open?id=1zycmmDES39zVlbVCYs88JTJ1Wm5FbfLz) (alternatively, [BaiduYun link (code: f1ao)](https://pan.baidu.com/s/1SOb0SiSAXavwAcNqkttwcg)).
-Rename the folder to `data` at the root directory.
+Rename the folder to `../../data/ogbn_arxiv`.
 Note that the links are provided by GraphSAINT team.

 Put all datasets in `../../data` in your system!